CERL: A Unified Optimization Framework for Light Enhancement with Realistic Noise: Experiments

 \textbf{Intermediate Results of CERL.} Fig.~\ref{pnp2} presents the visual results of $\boldsymbol{x}$ at different iterations of CERL.
 As the iteration number increases, the noise is more removed.
 Besides, the illumination of the enhanced results is also refined during iterations.

 \textbf{Performance Curve.} We provide the performance curves of CERL on PSNR and SSIM in Fig.~\ref{gru}.
-When the iteration number increases, both metrics increase gradually and begin to converge from the eighth iteration.
+To demonstrate the tendency more clearly, we extend the iteration number to 20 and fix the penalty parameter to 0.9 after the ninth iteration.
+In the results, PSNR and SSIM scores both become stable and gradually converge after fixing the penalty number.